 Committee response: The Group reviews its overall decommissioning provisions strategy in depth on a triennial basis, using a steering group of senior technical and operational personnel.
-This was last performed in 2018 and will next be performed in 2021.
+The review of this strategy was performed in 2021, with the next planned review to be performed in 2024.
 In addition, management reviews the decommissioning provisions for each of its enrichment sites on an annual basis to ensure key assumptions remain valid and that the provisions continue to accurately reflect the Group's liabilities.

-During the year, the valuation of the decommissioning provisions was increased by €107.4 million due to revised assumptions.
-The impact of the change in discount rates accounted for €88.4 million of this increase, of which €35.5 million was recognised in the income statement and €52.9 million has been recognised as an increase in decommissioning assets.
+As stated above, during the year, the valuation of the decommissioning provisions was increased by €99 million due to revised assumptions following the triennial review, of which €46 million was recognised in the income statement and €53 million has been recognised as an increase in decommissioning assets.